 This task stores the generated artifacts in VSTS.
 You can see them in the Artifacts tab of the build results page.

 VSTS uses the

 StoreUpload, the artifacts folder includes the package that recommended for submission to the Store (.appxupload).
 Note that you can also submit a regular app pacakge (.appx) or an app bundle (.appxbundle) to the Store.
 For the purposes of this article, we'll use the .appxupload file.

-Note: By default, the VSTS agent maintains the latest appx generated packages.
+By default, the VSTS agent maintains the latest generated app packages.
 If you want to store only the artifacts of the current build, configure the build to clean the binaries directory.
 To do that, add a variable named

 all.
 To learn more, see Specify the repository.